tranhuynh23/tranhuynh23.github.io/_pages/Tran Huynh.md

 ---

 Welcome!
-I am a Career Development Fellow in Finance at [Durham University Business School](https://www.durham.ac.uk/business/).
+I am a Career Development Fellow in the Department of Finance at [Durham University Business School](https://www.durham.ac.uk/business/).

 My research focuses on financial economics and empirical banking, with a particular emphasis on mortgage markets — including regulation, lending practices, and household borrowing and repayment behavior.
 I am also interested in the intersections of politics, history, and contemporary economic challenges.